 By Jim Gilbert and Karin Clark

-Beginner to expert, find something for everyone!
+- Beginner to expert, find Native art designs for everyone!

-Feel confident in respectful content.
+- Feel confident in respectful content.
 Our books have been vetted and recommended for accuracy and respectful tone by First Nations artists, educators, and community members.

 - Includes 800 clear, detailed illustrations accompanied by straightforward copy.